 Your Hair Transplant Procedure with Follicular Unit Extraction

 The first step towards growing new hair with a hair transplant is to schedule a personal consultation to have your hair evaluated and receive a quote.
 Your quote will be based on the number of hair grafts you’ll need for a full head of hair.
-At the Nashville Hair Doctor, you also have the option of requesting a free quote via our online tool.
+At Nashville Hair Doctor, you also have the option to upload your picture and request a free quote.

 On the day of your procedure, we first administer local anesthesia to minimize discomfort.
 Our hair restoration specialist then begins the process of extracting the agreed upon hair grafts and transplanting them into the recipient areas of your scalp.
 Patients often describe this as surprisingly easy and comfortable.
 You’re free to chat with the technician the entire way, much like you would at a hair salon.
-After the procedure, you are free to resume your regular activities as early as the next day.
+After your hair restoration, you are free to resume your regular activities as early as the next day.
 For most patients, it takes up to a week for the punctures in the scalp to scab over and heal.
+To learn more, hear Nashville Hair Doctor patient David B. talk about his procedure and recovery.

 Hair transplants are surgical procedures, even though they are easy and uncomplicated.
 This is why we perform all hair transplants in our fully-staffed plastic surgery practice under the supervision of our board-certified plastic surgeon.
 However, the procedure itself is performed by our NeoGraft technician who has over 20 years of experience with Follicular Unit Extraction.
 If you’re looking for the best hair growth results, you need an experienced provider who is skilled in the use of the technology as well as the art of implanting hair that looks natural.
 Having an experienced NeoGraft specialist is the difference between a hair transplant that can be detected vs one that looks so natural no one can tell you’ve had it.